tingold/pgdog/docs/docs/features/transaction-mode.md

 !!! note
     This feature is a work in progress.

-Since clients in transaction mode reuse PostgreSQL server connections, it's possible for session-level variables and state to leak between clients. pgDog keeps track of connection state modifications and can automatically clean up server connections after a transaction.
+Since clients in transaction mode reuse PostgreSQL server connections, it's possible for session-level variables and state to leak between clients.
+PgDog keeps track of connection state modifications and can automatically clean up server connections after a transaction.
 While this helps prevent session variables leakage between clients, this does have a small performance overhead.

-To avoid this, clients using pgDog in transaction mode should avoid the usage of `SET` statements and use `SET LOCAL` inside an explicit transaction instead:
+To avoid this, clients using PgDog in transaction mode should avoid the usage of `SET` statements and use `SET LOCAL` inside an explicit transaction instead:

 ```postgresql
 BEGIN;